Top 5 Use Cases for Augmented Reality (AR) in 2021

 #5: Increased Productivity

 Productivity gains reach well beyond manufacturing.
 One major use case is AR for customer support.
-66% of survey respondents said they already are or are planning on incorporating AR into technical support for customers, and the value here is clear.
+Some 66 percent of survey respondents said they already are or are planning on incorporating AR into technical support for customers, and the value here is clear.

 For instance, AR makes a helpdesk much more effective.
 Customer service agents can see what the customer sees, also called see-what-I-see (SWIS).
 They can look at the problem with their own eyes.
 They can, also use the digital overlay to guide the customer’s repair or set-up process.
 This boosts productivity by shortening call durations.
 AR allows service agents to address more customers.
 It also reduces wait times and increases first call resolution rates.

 One of our favorite examples is from a director of a North American software company.
 They explained that “Our top use case is inside our fulfillment center, to show warehouse workers where to look for different items within the building.”